aws/amazon-chime-sdk-android/README.md

 # Amazon Chime SDK for Android

+> Note: If building with the SDK source code, the `development` branch contains bleeding-edge changes that may not build with the publically available Chime media library or may not be as stable as [public releases](https://github.com/aws/amazon-chime-sdk-android/releases).

 ## Build video calling, audio calling, and screen sharing applications powered by Amazon Chime.

 The Amazon Chime SDK for Android makes it easy to add collaborative audio calling,